scds/text-analysis-3/tmpython.md

 The script will also work with a single text file in the "corpus" folder.

-**Important note:** step 3. is slightly different depending on your operating system.
+**Important:** step 3. is slightly different depending on your operating system.
 If you are running the script on a Mac (or Bash shell), uncomment the first of the two "file_list" variable assignment statements below.
 If you are running the script on a Windows OS, uncomment the second of the statements and update "\[path to folder]" to the pathname of the "corpus" folder.
 To find the pathname: open a File Explorer window, navigate to the corpus folder and copy the path in the address bar.

     # Read files from directory and create list from contents
     # file_list = glob.glob('./corpus' + '/*.txt') # directory containing text (.txt) files # uncomment for Mac OS or Linux